 If you report jumps, it is implied that you are willing to perform the rescue and it’s good to assume you will be assigned (e.g. start jumping immediately) until you hear otherwise.
 Don’t call jumps if you don’t want the rescue.

 It’s important to wait until someone has communicated with the client to !prep them before calling jumps.
 This way the IRC channel doesn’t get clogged with communication that can potentially confuse the client who is unfamiliar with IRC or our procedures.
 It’s critical to quickly get information on Code Red clients so that they can log out and rats can be organized for the rescue.

-It’s also a good idea to add the client’s IRC nickname after your call, such as “5j clientname” so that dispatch knows which client you’re calling jumps for.
+It’s also a good idea to add the client’s IRC nickname or case humber after your call, such as “5j clientname” or "5j case #2" so that dispatch knows which client you’re calling jumps for.
 This is important when multiple cases are being run in the channel at the same time and multiple people are talking at the same time.

 CMDRs currently in a Multi-crew session can NOT wing with other CMDRs.
 If a CMDR tries to wing a CMDR that is in multi-crew there is no warning message.
 Make sure that you're not in a Multi-crew session when ratting.